Elden Ring: How To Buy Smithing Stones and Upgrade Your Weapons

 If you're after regular Smithing Stones, not the Somber ones, you'll need to hit up the Twin Maiden Husks at the Roundtable Hold.
 Unfortunately, you won't automatically get access to them.
 You'll have to offer them a Smithing Miner's Bell Bearing [1].

-To get that bearing, you'll need to travel to the Raya Lucaria Crystal Tunnel.
+To get the Twin Maiden Husks to sell you stones, you'll need to travel to the Raya Lucaria Crystal Tunnel.
 It's also by Liurnia of the Lakes, but on the northeast side.
 By the shore, where my character is stationed in the screenshot below, you'll find a little crawlspace that takes you into the Crystal Tunnel.
 It's a dungeon that you'll have to get through -- there are a lot of Smithing Stones to collect in there, too.
 At the end is a boss, Crystalian.
 Once you beat her, you'll get the Smithing Miner's Bell Bearing [1].

 Take that to the Twin Maiden Husks and their shop will give you the option of buying an unlimited amount of Smithing Stones [1] and [2].